JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7918 days**.

-And here is a just a random fact -  **The Arctic Ocean covers an area of about 14,056,000 sq miles**.
+And here is a just a random fact -  **The Canandian province of New Brunswick had a bloodless war with the US state of Maine in 1839.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)